MuvvalaKaran/LTLCtrlSyn/README.md

 ## Instructions to run

 Run the LTL_ctrl.py program.
-The read_data file does not currently support reading user input and no please select read_dat from file to load pre-entered data.
+The read_data file does not currently support reading user input and so please select 'y' when prompted to read data from file to load pre-entered data.

 Future iteration will have more added feafture.